Skip to content

 • All settings are accessible via the Portal, the CLI, Cloud Foundry and Terraform.

-You don’t pay for the backup itself, but for the storage the generated backup files reserve.
+There is no fee for the backup service itself; charges apply only to the storage volume occupied by the backup files.
 The storage size depends on your backup settings and on the accumulated instance databases size.
 At the moment, you need to estimate the storage need by yourself.

 You can get an overview of the current backup settings of an instance.